What is Oppositional Defiant Disorder?

 • Cognitive Behavioral Therapy (CBT) – Allows your child to develop an understanding of their thought process while also teaching them to overcome problems and better communicate with others.

-• Family Therapy – Can help to improve communication skills within a family (whether that be parents or siblings).
+• Family Therapy – Helps improve communication skills within a family (whether parents or siblings).
 It will also provide you with the tools to help support your child.

 • Peer Group Therapy – Helps to better social and interpersonal skills with a child.

 There are no medications prescribed for ODD.
-However, if a doctor finds your child is struggling with another disorder (such as ADHD), you may receive medication.
+However, if a doctor finds your child struggles with another disorder (such as ADHD), you may receive medication.

 How to Help a Child with ODD